$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

-Most people who own small or medium-sized businesses don't utilize social media enough for their business.
+Most people who own small businesses or even local businesses don’t utilize social media enough for their business.

-I, for one, know that I need to use it to grow my business.
-Although I do a little bit of it, I know that I should do a lot more.
+I, for one, know that I need to use it to grow my own website business.
+So although I do a little bit of it, I know that I should do a lot more.

 So, why am I slacking?

-The same reason why most other business owners are.
-I personally would rather spend my time on other areas of my business as social media requires daily (and consistent) attention.
+The same reason why most other small business owners are.
+I would rather spend my time on other business areas as social media requires daily (and consistent) attention.

 Real-World Example: Tara from Introvert-Coach.com